Maleleee/Smart-Contract-Project/README.md

 3. Interact with the Contract:

 * After deployment, you’ll see the contract listed under Deployed Contracts.
-* Expand the contract to interact with the functions (Deposit, Withdraw, ResetBalance, and CheckBalance).
+* Expand the contract to interact with the functions (Add Book, Borrow Book, Return Book, Check Availability, View Borrowed Books, and Reset Library).

 # Example of Interactions:
-* Deposit: Call the deposit() function, enter a value in Wei (e.g., 1000000000000000000 Wei for 1 Ether), and hit Transact.
+* Add a Book: Call the addBook() function, enter a book title, and hit Transact.
-* Withdraw: Call the withdraw() function, enter an amount (in Wei) to withdraw, and hit Transact.
-Ensure there’s enough balance.
+* Borrow a Book: Call the borrowBook() function, enter the bookId, and hit Transact.
+Ensure the book is available.
+* Return a Book: Call the returnBook() function, enter the bookId, and hit Transact.
+* Check Availability: Call the checkBookAvailability() function to check if a specific book is available for borrowing.
+* View Borrowed Books: Call the viewBorrowedBooks() function to see a list of borrowed books.
-* ResetBalance: Call the resetBalance() function to reset the balance to zero.
-If the balance is already zero, the function will fail with an error message.
+* Reset Library: Call the resetLibrary() function to reset the library.
+If books are borrowed, the function will revert with an error.

 # Testing and Debugging

-* Revert Errors: If the contract fails, check for revert errors such as "Balance is already zero.
-Cannot reset an empty balance." or "Insufficient balance to withdraw the requested amount."
+* Revert Errors: If the contract fails, check for revert errors such as:

+* "This book is not available for borrowing." (when attempting to borrow an unavailable book).
+* "You haven't borrowed this book." (when attempting to return a book not borrowed).
+* "Books are currently borrowed, cannot reset the library." (when trying to reset the library with borrowed books).

-* Assertion Failures: If you encounter an error related to assert, it means there’s an issue with contract consistency (e.g., the balance became negative).
+* Assertion Failures: If you encounter an error related to assert, it means there’s a problem with contract consistency (e.g., a book’s title is empty, or the total number of books doesn’t match the expected value).

-* Require Failures: Look out for require errors like "You must send a positive amount of Ether.", which indicate that the transaction did not meet precondition checks
+* Require Failures: Look out for require errors like:

+* "This book is not available for borrowing." (in borrowBook()).
+* "You haven't borrowed this book." (in returnBook()).

 ## Help